ronnyli/reddit-check/NOTES2SELF.md

     - etc.
 1. could right-clicking Open In New Tab somehow keep popup window open?
     - or make the extension an overlay so it doesn't keep closing
+1. Consistent UI for post.html
+    - after posting, go to `comment.html` if it was successful

 Where to get outside help?
     - ideally trustworthy